-Students from other countries might need visa to enter Slovakia.
+Students from other countries might need a visa to enter Slovakia.
 Contact respective Slovak Embassy or Consulate in your home country to find out more details.

 Contact the Slovak Embassy or Consulate in your home country to find out the up-to-date information about required documents and fees.

-The official language of communication with the public authorities in Slovakia is Slovak, which means that any required documents must be officially translated into Slovak language by registered translators.
+The official language of communication with the public authorities in Slovakia is Slovak, which means that any required documents must be officially translated into the Slovak language by registered translators.

 Within 30 days after you enter Slovakia or after the Temporary Residence Permit has been issued you must submit to the Immigration Police Office in Nitra the Confirmation of Health Status issued after an obligatory medical check by the Health centre for foreign diseases in Nitra Hospital.

-Students from NON-EU countries have to have the Confirmation of Travel Health Insurance valid for the territory of Slovak Republic for the whole period of stay.
+Students from NON-EU countries have to have the Confirmation of Travel Health Insurance valid for the territory of the Slovak Republic for the whole period of stay.